bx1n/bx1n.github.io/content/_index.md

 ### Experience
  - **2024** - Speaker at [bi0s-Meetup](https://www.linkedin.com/posts/abhinand-n_cybersecurity-malwareanalysis-activity-7167252770876538880-hppD) Bangalore: Hunting Stalkerwares For Fun
- - **2023** - Speaker at [BH-MEA 2023](https://blackhatmea.com/session/androcop-one-click-forensic-investigation-data-extraction-tool-android) and [BH-EU 2023](https://www.blackhat.com/eu-23/arsenal/schedule/index.html#androcop-one-click-forensic-investigation--data-extraction-tool-35787): AndroCop: One Click Forensic Investigation & Data Extraction tool For Android
+ - **2023** - Speaker at [BlackHat-MEA 2023](https://blackhatmea.com/session/androcop-one-click-forensic-investigation-data-extraction-tool-android) and [BlackHat-EU 2023](https://www.blackhat.com/eu-23/arsenal/schedule/index.html#androcop-one-click-forensic-investigation--data-extraction-tool-35787): AndroCop: One Click Forensic Investigation & Data Extraction tool For Android
  - **2020** - Research on stalkerwares detection mechanism in Android devices for https://stopstalkerware.org/
  - **2015-2019** An active member of amFOSS club in the college.
 Mentored various junior students in contributing to open source projects
  - **2019**: Internship at NUS-Singtel Cyber Security Research Lab, School of Computing at National University of Singapore